 Make sure your pet can be identified

-- Not sure which company manages your pet’s microchip?
+- Ensure your pet is microchipped and that your contact information is current.
+Not sure which company manages your pet’s microchip?
 Try searching a universal database like Petlink.

 Create a calm, safe space

-- Keep pets indoors during fireworks, even if they’re usually comfortable outside.
+- Keep pets indoors during fireworks, even if they normally spend time outside.

 - Play soothing music or try a calming playlist, such as Through a Dog’s Ear, to help ease anxiety.